plugwise/plugwise-beta/.github/ISSUE_TEMPLATE/bug.md

 name: Report an issue with Plugwise Beta.
 description: Report an issue with Plugwise Beta.
-about: Create a report to help us improve your experience.
 title: "[BUG] "
 labels: ["bug"]
 body: